Confined Population III Enrichment and the Prospects for Prompt Second-Generation Star Formation: Results

-An insight in the rate of recovery of the halo can be obtained from Figure \ref{fig:lagrangian_radii}, which shows the Lagrangian radii that track the radial location of a grid of mass coordinates of the spherically averaged baryon and supernova ejecta mass as a function of time from the explosion.
+An insight into the rate of recovery of the halo can be obtained from Figure \ref{fig:lagrangian_radii}, which shows the Lagrangian radii that track the radial location of a grid of mass coordinates of the spherically averaged baryon and supernova ejecta mass as a function of time from the explosion.
+In this period, we gradually coarsen the spatial resolution from $\Delta x\approx 0.006\,\textrm{pc}$, a high value achieved by telescopic adaptive mesh refinement at the location of the explosion, to $\Delta x\approx 14\,\textrm{pc}$ at the end of the simulation, $40\,\textrm{Myr}$ later.
 It is worth keeping in mind that the underlying flow is complex and contains simultaneous inflows and outflows that are averaged over; each of the radii reflects only the net displacement of the mass coordinate.
 The baryonic Lagrangian radii show expansion, driven by the supernova blastwave, starting at $\approx 20\,\textrm{kyr}$ at the innermost radius shown, and appearing at progressively larger mass coordinates until outward-directed motion becomes evident near the virial radius at $\approx 2\,\textrm{Myr}$ after the explosion.
 Each of the radii corresponding to mass coordinates inside the halo, however, shows a reversal from a net outflow to a net inflow.
-The reversal commences at $\approx 400\,\textrm{kyr}$ at the innermost radius shown, and reaches progressively larger radii until $\approx 20\,\textrm{Myr}$ when the flow at the virial radius turns around into an inflow.
+The reversal commences at $\approx 400\,\textrm{kyr}$ at the innermost radius shown, and reaches progressively larger radii until $\approx 20\,\textrm{Myr}$ when the flow at the virial radius turns into an inflow.
 Outside of the virial radius, cosmic infall persists largely unabated throughout the remnant's history.

-An examination of the evolution of the actual three-dimensional structure of the baryonic flow (see also the projection in Figure \ref{fig:projection}) reveals that the prompt reversal can only in part be attributed to a fallback of the mass that the blastwave has swept up and to which it has transferred momentum.
+An examination of the evolution of the actual three-dimensional structure of the baryonic flow (see the projection in Figure \ref{fig:projection}) reveals that the prompt reversal can only in part be attributed to a fallback of the mass that the blastwave has swept up and to which it has transferred momentum.
 Instead, the filamentary inflow of dense, cold, molecular gas from the nearby cosmic web directly into the center of the minihalo contributes a large fraction of the mass inflow rate.
 The baryonic filaments are seen diagonally from top left to bottom right in Figure \ref{fig:metal_fallback}, which shows a slice of the density field.
 Because the filaments survive photoionization and the explosion largely intact, they can sustain a net inflow into the center of the halo even when a majority of the ejecta and the swept up mass are moving outward.